pgtipping/Synthalyst/guides/trainingPlanCreator.md

 ## User Guide Creation

 Create a comprehensive user guide for the Training Plan Creator to be published as a blog post.
+Blog post should be published on the Synth Blog as a featured post.
 The guide should include:

 ### Overview Section